 The matrix below can be of help when making the wanted selections.
-The pickup, trip and alarm signals from the protection elements, the signals from the auto-reclose function and the external trip signal are combined with the output contacts by encircling the wanted intersection point.
+The start, trip and alarm signals from the protection stages and the external trip signal are combined with the output contacts by encircling the wanted intersection point.
 Each intersection point is marked with a switch number, and the corresponding weighting factor of the switch is shown to the right in the matrix.
 The switchgroup checksum is obtained by vertically adding the weighting factors of all the selected switches of the switchgroup.